Graduate Student Summer Research and Write-Up Awards

 Competition Deadline: March 13, 2023

 Summer Research Awards: The School of Liberal Arts (SLA) Dean's Office will provide Graduate Student Summer Research and Write-Up awards of up to $5,000 to support degree related summer research for dissertations and thesis exhibitions/performances for graduate students completing terminal degrees (Ph.D. and M.F.A).
-Students may use funds for research expenses, supplies and equipment, and travel related to research, data collection/analysis, or performances/exhibitions necessary for your research, or to participate in professional development workshops.
-The award cannot be used for labor expenses (e.g., site excavations or set construction crews; paying a third-party to transcribe interviews) or to pay tuition or any expenses related to professional conferences (e.g., registration, travel, etc.; there are other funding mechanisms to support these types of activities.
+Students may use funds for research expenses, supplies and equipment, and travel related to research, data collection/analysis, or performances/exhibitions necessary for their research, or to participate in professional development workshops.
+The award cannot be used for labor expenses (e.g., site excavations or set construction crews; paying a third-party to transcribe interviews) or to pay tuition or any expenses related to professional conferences (e.g., registration, travel, etc.); there are other funding mechanisms to support these types of activities.
 Only in exceptional situations, will the purchase of computer equipment be considered.
 All equipment and software programs purchased with or tangible work product created using SLA funds are considered the property of the school and must be turned over to the department upon completion of the project and prior to graduation.

-Summer Write-up Awards: Students who have completed data collection and research may apply for a Summer Write-up Award of up to $3,000 for completion of their dissertation.
+Summer Write-up Awards: Students who have completed data collection and research may apply for a Summer Write-up Award of up to $3,000 for the completion of their dissertation.

 Students who have previously received two SLA summer awards (formerly known as Summer Merit Fellowships) are ineligible.
 Students who previously received one SLA Summer Merit Fellowship but did not submit their progress report by the January 31st deadline (or October 31 for those awarded in 2021 or later), are also ineligible.

 (NOTE: You will not be able to save this application once started so be sure you have all materials listed below before beginning the application).